Fellow Since 2001

-This profile was prepared when Ravindra Shetye was elected to the Ashoka Fellowship in 2001.
+This description of Ravindra Shetye's work was prepared when Ravindra Shetye was elected to the Ashoka Fellowship in 2001.

 The New Idea